starboysa/ptest/README.md

 - Average latency: 0ms and missing 92 packets.

 Out of 1000 packets sent.
 UDP can not only detect the packet loss, but doesn't skip a beat in it's latency.

+# How To Run
+`ptest udp` to run UDP tests and `ptest tcp` to run tcp tests.

+# Nagle's Algorithm
+Another complexity of TCP is [Nagle's Algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm).
+This algorithm batches TCP packets on the sender's side if several packets are queued in quick succession.
+The main purpose of the algorithm was to smooth out SSH-like technologies.
+In these tests Nagle's is off by default to give TCP the best chance.
+However, you can run `ptest tcp 1` in order to enable Nagle's.
+The result is about 10ms added to TCPs latency.